checker5965/ClassifierC/README.md

 **Turkiye Student Evaluation Dataset**
 This dataset has 5820 rows and 33 columns.

-**Problem:​** Use classification and clustering techniques to deal with the data.
+**Problem:​** Predict final grade based on answers to all other questions.

 ## INTERMEDIATE LEVEL​: